'The bell tent holds within it a heady mix of glamour and earthy rusticity. A rich history spanning continents, wars and civil use.'

 There's nothing new about the bell tent, the original design has been around for more than 150 years and this alone testament to the awesomeness of this amazing simple, stunning and practical design.

-Initially used on family road trips to and from Italy, we then would pitch in the garden as an extension of the house in summer and as teenagers would take this same tent to music festivals.
+Initially used on family road trips to and from Italy, then as young girls we'd pitch the tent in the garden for sleepovers, we'd use as an extension of the house in summer and as teenagers would take this same tent to music festivals.

 A brief history of the bell tent:

 The bell tent was Originally designed by Henry Hopkins Sibley, following research carried out studying the Native American Tipi in America.

 Bell tents or 'Sibley Tents' were used by the Anzacs and the British Army in Australia during World War One.
 Photographic evidence suggests that Australian Sibley-pattern tents were used a great deal in Australia between 1880's and the 1940's.

 The simple conical design has evolved over the years to what it is today: a lightweight, practical and stylish tent that can be erected by one person, in less than ten minutes.

 Our bell tents have been rigorously tested in the harsh Australian climate.
 They withhold thunder and lightning, and remain watertight even after prolonged rainfall.
 We use a heavy duty canvas selected specifically to withstand the harsh Australian sunshine.

 Once you’ve sampled a bell tent you will not look back.